ua-data7/introllms/docs/openai_api.md

     Follow these concise instructions to find your OpenAI API key:

-    1. Visit the OpenAI website: [https://www.openai.com](https://www.openai.com/){target=_blank}
+    1. Visit the OpenAI website
-    2. Click on the "Sign In" button in the top-right corner of the page.
-    3. Enter your email address and password, then click "Sign In."
-    4. Once logged in, click on your profile picture or initials in the top-right corner.
+    2. Once logged in, click on your profile picture or initials in the top-right corner.
-    5. From the dropdown menu, select "API Keys."
+    3. From the dropdown menu, select "API Keys."
-    6. You'll be taken to the API keys page.
+    4. You'll be taken to the API keys page.
 Here, you can view your existing API key or generate a new one.
-    7. To create a new API key, click on the "Create new API key" button, and provide a description if needed.
+    5. To create a new API key, click on the "Create new API key" button, and provide a description if needed.
-    8. Copy the API key and store it in a secure location.
+    6. Copy the API key and store it in a secure location.

     Remember to keep your API key confidential, as it provides access to your OpenAI account and its resources.